• ABOUT

 Because racists enjoy targeting and tormenting the objects of their fury—the inferior race.

-So, just one brief encounter with them can fuel their hate and transform an ordinary routine traffic stop into a pretextual traffic stop.
+So, just one brief encounter with them can fuel their hatred, and transform an ordinary routine traffic stop into a pretextual traffic stop.

 What’s the difference between these two types of traffic stops?